turbomaze/squiggly/README.md

 flask run
 ```

+The variable exports and final `flask run` command are in the `start_server.sh` script for convenience.
+Make sure you `pip install -e .` the first time.

 ## Block design

 Since the Squiggly language is processed visually, the components of the languuage, the blocks, have additional features beyond the cute shapes the users see.
 Here is a list of all of the different types of blocks Squiggy uses and how they are designed.